-Luckily, Harborough was still there, so was the house AND undrowned.
+Luckily, Harborough was still there and so was the house AND undrowned.
 Jamie, Sarah and I climbed into bed, Sue said she wouldn’t be long.
-I woke up at 7.30am to find Sue on her 2nd load of washing (she hadn’t been anywhere near a bed!), Jamie up and about, he had spent the time playing with his new phone (hooking it up to his laptop) and Sarah fast asleep (well there are 2 sensible ones in the family at least).
+I woke up at 7.30am to find Sue on her 2nd load of washing (how does she do it!), Jamie was up and about, he had spent the time playing with his new phone (hooking it up to his laptop) and Sarah was still fast asleep (there are 2 sensible ones in the family at least).

 Loft overflow, still leaking – fixed that with a £1.15 new valve.

-Telephones not working – fixed that with a mobile call to BT who sent an engineer around half an hour later ( a tree had taken a dislike to my line and and had cut it!).
+Telephones not working – fixed that with a mobile call to BT who sent an engineer around half an hour later ( a tree had taken a dislike to my line and had cut it!).

-Pool gone green – fixed that with vacuum hose, chemicals and an hour of walking around and around in a circle.
+Pool gone green – fixed that with a vacuum hose, chemicals and an hour of walking around and around in a circle.

 Jamie went for a ride on his moped and came back an hour later with a broken machine, it had given up the ghost in Farndon and he had to push it all the way back – not fixed (and won’t be for another 4 weeks).

 Guinea pigs still alive – found out that by driving Sarah over to Roger’s (He is looking after them).